 Visits to our school are encouraged please email our recruitment team who can help organise this.

-The Trust reserves the right to interview and appoint before the closing date.
+The Trust reserves the right to interview and appoint as applications are submitted

 Maiden Erlegh Trust is committed to safeguarding, equality and promoting the welfare of children and staff.
 We are also committed to being ambitious for all and supporting everyone to reach their full potential.
 All employees of the Trust are expected to share these commitments.
 All posts require satisfactory employment checks and references and a satisfactory enhanced Disclosure and Barring Service check.
 All Leadership roles will require a Section 128 check.